 Opening Hours: Monday to Thursday: lunch from 12:00pm to 3:00pm, dinner from 5:00pm to 10:00pm; Friday – Saturday: 12:00pm to 10:00pm; Sunday: 12:00pm to 9:00pm

 Mourne Seafood Bar

 One of Belfast’s unique selling points is its proximity to the sea.
-For the culinary industry in the city, that factor means access to some high-quality ingredients.
-One restaurant making the most of Belfast’s advantageous location is Mourne Seafood Bar on Bank Street, a chic eatery that knows how to put on a culinary show.
+For the city’s culinary industry, that factor means access to some high-quality ingredients.
+One restaurant making the most of Belfast’s advantageous location is Mourne Seafood Bar on Bank Street, a chic eatery that knows how to put on a show.

 Address: 34-36 Bank Street, Belfast BT1 1HL